 Although ‘buffing’ is a bit of a catch all phrase, the term generally refers to a fast fix style of polishing.
 By utilizing the high-speed of a rotary polisher, a larger pad and some aggressive polish, a large number of defects can be removed in a very short period of time.
 While this sounds good in theory, there are some big drawbacks to this method.
 Because the areas are not being inspected individually, buffing will remove more clear coat then is necessary to remove the majority of the damage.
 If this process is completed more then a few times in the life of the car, it will experience clear coat failure.
 This step by itself will also leave cutting marks from the pad.
 While not as noticeable as surface marring, it still detracts from the overall quality of the paint’s finish.
 The other huge disadvantage is by manipulating the paint that quickly, it will leave holograms that will look awful when the sun hits it, especially on black cars.
 We never use this method, as the results are undesirable for high end cars.

-Compounding - also referred to as cutting, it is very similar to Buffing, except that, generally speaking, a random orbit or duel action polisher may be used with an aggressive pad and aggressive polish to remove a large number of defects.
+Compounding - also referred to as cutting, it is very similar to Buffing, except that, generally speaking, a random orbit or dual-action polisher may be used with an aggressive pad and aggressive polish to remove a large number of defects.
 With a skilled person operating the machine and constantly inspecting the paint for defects as they’re removing them, the major paint defects can be removed.
-The downside to this method is that paint is removed quickly and at a high temperature, which can cause problems like going through the clear coat or leaving holograms that are seared in with heat.
-This step is usually followed up by a less aggressive polish to remove any cutting marks left behind from the aggressive pad
+This step is usually followed up by a less aggressive polish to remove any cutting marks left behind from the aggressive pad.

 Jeweling - is an extremely light method of polishing designed to enhance the overall luster of the paint.
 This step is usually reserved for delicate paints or for a no- compromise full paint correction on an extremely rare or otherwise expensive car. the outcome is effected by the smallest details such as pressure and heat from the polishing pad.